duskmoon314/typst-fontawesome/example.typ

 https://github.com/duskmoon314/typst-fontawesome

-A Typst library for Font Awesome 6.5.2 icons through the desktop fonts.
+A Typst library for Font Awesome 6.6.0 icons through the desktop fonts.

 == Usage

 === Install the fonts

 You can download the fonts from the official website: https://fontawesome.com/download

-Or you can use the helper script to download the fonts and metadata:

-`python helper.py -dd -v 6.5.2`

-Here `-dd` means download and extract the zip file.
-You can use `-d` to only download the zip file.

 After downloading the zip file, you can install the fonts depending on your OS.